Chart Color Schemes

 The level of cultural diversity witnessed in Spotswood was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Spotswood's population shows high cultural diversity, with 23.9% born overseas and 20.4% speaking a language other than English at home.
-Christianity is the predominant religion, accounting for 42.2%.
-Judaism, though small in number, is overrepresented at 0.3%, compared to Greater Melbourne's 1.0%.
+Spotswood's population showed higher cultural diversity than most local areas, with 23.9% born overseas and 20.4% speaking a language other than English at home.
+Christianity was the predominant religion in Spotswood, comprising 42.2%.
+Judaism, however, was notably overrepresented at 0.3%, compared to Greater Melbourne's 1.0%.

 Frequently Asked Questions - Diversity